tbradbury/learning-site/md-posts/ecs-basics.md

 **security.tf**

-Ensure our site is secure only getting the traffic we want (moment is from anyone online) and only throught load balancer:
+Ensure our site is secure only getting the traffic we want (at the moment it is from anyone online) and only throught load balancer:

 ```
 resource "aws_alb" "main" {